-• template_src - Mako template or a template source to render
+- template_src Mako template or a template source to render - name name of the kernel function - global_size global size to be used, in row-major order.

-- name name of the kernel function - global_size global size to be used, in row-major order. - local_size local size to be used, in row-major order.
-If None, some suitable one will be picked. - local_mem (CUDA API only) amount of dynamically allocated local memory to be used (in bytes). - render_args a list of parameters to be passed as positional arguments to the template. - render_kwds a dictionary with additional parameters to be used while rendering the template. - fast_math whether to enable fast mathematical operations during compilation.
+- local_size local size to be used, in row-major order.
+If None, some suitable one will be picked. - local_mem (CUDA API only) amount of dynamically allocated local memory to be used (in bytes).